 Install the Text Plates mod if needed.

-Let’s explode the circuit and do a walk-through:
+Let’s explode the circuit and do a walkthrough:

 .
-I then [*each] * -1.0M
+I then use [*each] * -1.0M

-to create a negative mask
+to create a negative mask that’s joined with the WANT

 constant combinator.